-- Provides rental assistance and case management services to enable homeless persons to help them live as independently as possible.
+- Provides rental assistance and case management services enable homeless persons to live as independently as possible.
 Single homeless individuals or families with a mental health diagnosis.
 Individuals pay one-third of income in rent and have access to necessary services.
 Scattered site apartments.

 MRT Housing Services: